Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 ---

-### 🔧 For Developers & Integration
+### For Developers & Integration

 **[API Documentation](./API.md)**
 Integrate Stirling PDF into your applications and workflows

 **[Configuration](./Configuration/System%20and%20Security.md)**
-SSO, split deployment, certificates, security settings, and more
+SSO, certificates, security settings, and more

 **[Contribute Guide](./Contribute.md)**
 Help improve Stirling PDF - development setup and guidelines